pc942/cv_challenge_apt_4201/README.md

 Our goal was to create a buiding classifier with low computational cost.
 Thus, we trained 3 different image classifications models for this challenge: YOLOv11x-cls (ultralytics), swinv2-tiny-patch4-window8-256 (huggingface/microsoft), swinv2-small-w8_3rdparty_in1k-256px (mmcv).

+**Please consider the swinv2_small (mmcv) model for the challenge.
+If you have enough time, please run the tests on other models to see how well they perform and generalize.**

 ### Problem Statement

 We were tasked with classifying images of university buildings into one of 10 categories.
 The list of buildings includes: